Frequently Asked Questions about Practicum

 - Quantitative data collection

 What is the timeline for offering a practicum opportunity and selecting a practicum student?

-If you are interested in hosting one or more GVSU MPH students for a future practicum experience, please contact us via email at email@example.com or (616) 331-5570.
+If you are interested in hosting one or more GVSU MPH students for a future practicum experience, please contact Dr. Niemchick via email at [email protected] or call our main office at (616) 331-5570.
 At that time, we can begin discussing next steps, including identification of a Preceptor and potential practicum projects of interest to you and your organization.